TEDxWarwickTechnical/tedxwarwicktechnical.github.io/_collections/_recruitment/speakers.md

 may be beneficial.
 You have the option of attaching a video file with a maximum length of two minutes.
 The submission will be reviewed by our Content Team, who will reply by email.
 Please aim to be concise, limiting your answers to approximately 150 words per question.
-Please note that we are a student run non-profit, so in some cases we will take a long time to respond, especially during Spring and Summer.
+Please note that we review applications on a rolling basis for all of our events during the academic year.
+Unfortunately, due to the very large volume of applications we receive, we are only able to reply to successful candidates.
 Thank you for your interest - and good luck!